apache/camel-website/content/blog/2021/05/multicast-failure-routing/index.md

 Multicast is a powerful EIP which supports parallel execution paths in asynchronous manner.
 There are various ways a camel user can configure a multicast EIP.
 Check out the extensive documentation [here](https://camel.apache.org/components/3.4.x/eips/multicast-eip.html)
 1. One can configure to execute all the child paths independently and continue routing the last reply as the outgoing message (default behavior unless you provide an aggregation strategy)
-2. Additionally, you can also plugin an implementation of [camel aggregation strategy]( https://github.com/apache/camel/blob/camel-3.7.x/core/camel-api/src/main/java/org/apache/camel/AggregationStrategy.java ) which helps to define user logic to aggregate the output from each of those child path and continue routing the aggregated results
+2. Additionally, you can plug in an implementation of [camel aggregation strategy]( https://github.com/apache/camel/blob/camel-3.7.x/core/camel-api/src/main/java/org/apache/camel/AggregationStrategy.java ) with user defined logic to aggregate the output from each of those child path before continuing further downstream routing.

-For the use case discussed here, we need to aggregate the computed results from all parallel child before it gets routed to the downstream processors in the flow.
-The idea is to keep routing the aggregated results if atleast one child route completed successfully without an exception.
-We would also want to stop routing further if all the child exchanges experienced failures.
+For the use case discussed below, the requirement is to aggregate the computed results from all parallel child before it gets routed to the downstream processors in the flow.
+The idea is to keep routing the aggregated results if atleast one child route completes successfully without an exception.
+We also want to stop routing further if all the child exchanges experienced failures.

 ## Use case

-Check out the following routes
+Check out the following camel routes

 ```java
 @Override